CEITECmagnonics/SpinWaveToolkit/README.md

 ## Dependencies

 > [!WARNING]
-> This section lacks proof, completeness, and was not much checked.
+> This section lacks proof and was not much checked.

-The SpinWaveToolkit module is compatible with Python >3.X, and uses the following modules:
+The SpinWaveToolkit module is compatible with Python >3.7, and uses the following modules:
-- [numpy] !add minimal version!
+- [numpy] >1.20,<2.0
-- [scipy] !add minimal version!
+- [scipy] >1.8

 <hr>